ErniW/Processing-looped-animations/README.md

 - For one dimensional movement 0 - Pi is enough as it goes back and forth.

 ### Circular Perlin Noise
 In simplest words: we do a circle around a point in Perlin Noise 2D texture.
 That ensures we start and finish at same point.
+Check the explanatory sketch.
 - After setting the desired framerate the circle is divided into angle step.
 - If we have many steps consider changing the radius of circle or smoothness parameters.
 You can do it by trial and error.
 Avoid setting them too high or too low.